Viniciuscoding/google_ai_competition_2024/README.md

 # YouTube Agent

 **Youtube Agent** is a Chrome Extension that allows users to get a **AI agent suppport** of YouTube videos with a **single click**.
-It provides the following support for videos, summarization, It is built on a **Flask Backend REST API** to expose the summarization service to the client.
+The extension provides the following support for videos: summarization, translation, Q&A chatbot, sentiment analysis, topic modeling, fake news checker, and age approprietness.
+It is built on a **Flask Backend REST API** to expose the summarization service to the client.

 ## Project Stages